NoxOrg/Nox.Reference/README.md

 - All entity configuration in a project should be placed in the folder {ProjectName}/Configurations/{Plural Entity Name}Configuration.cs
 - All data seeder in a project should be placed in the folder {ProjectName}/Seeds/{Plural Entity Name}DataSeeder.cs
 - All data mapping in a project should be placed in the folder {ProjectName}/Mappings/{Plural Entity Name}Mapping.cs
-- Configuration, DataSeeder classes should have internal access level in order not to be exposed for external usages.
+- Configuration, DataSeeder classes should have an internal access level in order not to be exposed to external usages.

 ## Nox.Reference.Data.Common
-Contains common logic to faciliate implementation and invocation for major entities and their configurations.
+Contains common logic to facilitate implementation and invocation for major entities and their configurations.
-IKeyedNoxReferenceEntity<TKey>  - use this interface when entity is bind to contain Id field.
+IKeyedNoxReferenceEntity<TKey>  - use this interface when an entity is bound to contain Id field.
 Id property type can vary.
-NoxReferenceEntityBase - base class for all entities intended to store in database.
+NoxReferenceEntityBase - base class for all entities intended to store in a database.
 NoxReferenceDataSeederBase<TDbContext, TSource, TEntity>  - base class for data seeder to load and transform input data to entities.
-EnumGeneratorService - class which serves for enum generation.
-These enums help to get static data and ussualy used as parameters for methods which obtain data.
+EnumGeneratorService - a class that serves for enum generation.
+These enums help to get static data and are usually used as parameters for methods that obtain data.

-NoxReferenceDataSeederBase<TDbContext, TSource, TEntity>  contain the following properties which should be overriden in derived classes:
+NoxReferenceDataSeederBase<TDbContext, TSource, TEntity> contains the following properties which should be overridden in derived classes:
     public override string TargetFileName => "Nox.Reference.Currencies.json"; // File which presists transformed data in json. public override string DataFolderPath => "Currencies"; // Folder name in output folder.

-#In order to create new entity in any project do the following step:
+## To create a new entity in any project do the following steps:
 - Define the class inherited from NoxReferenceEntityBase.
-(in case entity supports Id property implement  IKeyedNoxReferenceEntity<TKey> interface with necessary type).
+(in case the entity supports Id property implement  IKeyedNoxReferenceEntity<TKey> interface with the necessary type).

 ```

 public class Country : NoxReferenceEntityBase, IKeyedNoxReferenceEntity<string>
 {
-	// Should be defined how to build the key.
+	// Should be defined as how to build the key.
 	// Id field is not persisted in a database.
     public string Id => Code;
 }